jrmihalj/jrmihalj.github.io/_pages/pubs.md

 permalink: /publications/
 ---

+**Mihaljevic, JR**, BJ Hoye, and PTJ Johnson. *In press*.
+Parasite metacommunities: Evaluating the roles of host community composition and environmental gradients in structuring symbiont communities of amphibians. *Journal of Animal Ecology*

 **Mihaljevic, JR**, MB Joseph, and PTJ Johnson.
 2015.
 Using multi-species occupancy models to improve the characterization and understanding of metacommunity structure. *Ecology* 96: 1783–1792.
 [PDF](https://drive.google.com/open?id=0B9UsfqlH3_y1MFVXbl9HRXpJclk){:target="_blank"}